About the Event

 There will be water provided by One Agency and Bendigo Bank at various locations along the walk.
 It is important to keep well hydrated as it is due to be a very warm weekend.
 There will also be direction signs along the way to help you navigate.

 All walkers should take extreme care and obey all pedestrian road rules.

 Please stay on the footpath and take care crossing roads.
 Concentration may be less than normal when you are tired so please be aware of cars and other vehicles at all times.

 The support vehicles are identified by yellow discs and are there to support the walkers.
 They have first aid kits and water on board.
-In an emergency or in case of any serious problems the ambulance service should be contacted on 000 For other assistance the two best contacts are Jason on 0410 476 915 or Ruth on 0414 335 769
+In an emergency or in case of any serious problems the ambulance service should be contacted on 000 For other assistance the best contact is Chris on 0414 335 769.

 Coalcliff Surfclub Information